alteroo/bobtemplates.alteroo/README.rst

 - Best practices for day to day development
 - Backup and Restore

-The ONLY use case that this targets is the development and management of a complete Plone site for a customer site followed by deployment and on-going management, maintenance and improvement.
+The ONLY use case that this targets is the development of a complete Plone site for a customer followed by deployment and on-going management, maintenance and improvement.

 Philosophy
 ----------

 The Philosophy is a further exploration of the ideas in this presentation https://docs.google.com/presentation/d/1Uv3ZOO_OjuOAWDDvTxGMjBG1f1cF91FqsNvAoMPbIxY/preview?slide=id.p